ElienVissers/my-life-socks/README.md

 <img src="public/logo.png" width=100 height=100>

 My Life Socks! is a social network application, written in JavaScript with [react](https://reactjs.org/), where people can connect over their love for socks.
+Everyone is free to sign up and connect!

 An active deployment via Heroku can be found [here](https://mylifesocks.herokuapp.com/).